 If you’ve never been to Epcot before, then you’ll be completely unaware of the park’s layout.
 Epcot is extremely different from the other three Disney theme parks because it is split into two very different sections.

 The first section as you enter in through the main gates is called World Celebration, and here you’ll find some of Epcot’s bigger rides surrounding the iconic Epcot Spaceship Earth.
-A short walk away is the brand new Guardians of the Galaxy ride.
+A short walk away is the Guardians of the Galaxy ride.

 As you make your way around the back of Spaceship Earth, you’ll then reach the second area of the park called World Showcase.
 The World Showcase is a collection of 11 pavilions that all represent a different country.
 These pavilions surround the World Showcase Lagoon, which, come the end of the night, is where you’ll be watching the Epcot firework display – Harmonious.